AmnezziaCS/ContributorJS/readme.md

 node .
 ```

+#### Temp folder :
+A /tpm folder is going to be created in your ./ContributorJS/ folder.
+It will contain the local repository with all the commits.

+If you chose to **not link** a `repository` in .env meaning you wanted to push changes **yourself**.
+The ./tmp/ folder is where you will find the commits to push to your remote repository.

+#### Success run :

-If it runs smoothly, you should get a confirmation message at the end.
+If the script runs smoothly, you should get a confirmation message at the end.
 Otherwise it most likely means you got an error.

 The activity might take a bit of time to appear on your profile due to the fact that Git has to process all the data before displaying it.